pucheng-tan/WordFlow-wiki/Coding-Conventions.md

 https://google.github.io/styleguide/pyguide.html#s3.4-indentation

 ### yapf
 Our group decided to use a linter because we liked the idea of everyone having consistent code that is easy to modify without needing to change the way we code.
-We decided on yapf over other linters like black because it has a feature called knobs that allows us to toggle specific style preferences like “spaces_before_comment = 4”.
+We decided on yapf over other linters like black because it supports the google convention we picked. yapf also has a feature called knobs that allows us to toggle specific style preferences like “spaces_before_comment = 4”.
 These preferences can be edited in a “.style.yapf” file which will be provided in our repository. yapf can be used through the command line or inside editors like pyCharm and Visual Code.
 The idea is for each member to run yapf on their code before making any commits.
 Instructions on how to use yapf are in the repository.

-//TODO
 # High-level Guidelines

 ### **Be Consistent**